Perfection is My Enemy and How I Overcome it

 Perfectionism is our desire for acceptance and fear of rejection – fear of what people will think of us.
 Excellence is being confident in the skills God has given you and giving it your best shot, without fear of failure.
 Excellence is fueled from having confidence in who God says you are.
 Perfectionism is fueled by insecurity.

-Now that we understand the problem, we need to jump into the solutions – head over to the Live Original Blog to see how I’m working towards overcome perfectionism.
+Now that we understand the problem, lets jump into the solutions – how do we fix this and overcome perfectionism?